All eyes on Wabasha

 The city is the only one north of Winona that's not separated from the river by a highway or rail line.
 Along Main Street, the brick storefronts have changed little over the decades.

-In winter, with its quiet streets, old-fashioned lampposts and still-operating Gambles store, it looks like another movie setting: Bedford Falls of Frank Capra's "It's a Wonderful Life."
+In winter, with its quiet streets, old-fashioned lampposts and frame storefronts, it looks like another movie setting: Bedford Falls of Frank Capra's "It's a Wonderful Life."

 That December day was unseasonably warm, so we drove up the bluffs to the Kruger Trail in Dorer Memorial State Hardwood Forest.